ros2/rviz/rviz_visual_tests/docs/documentation.md

     * capture a screen shot of the main render window: `captureMainWindow()` or of a secondary
     window: `captureRenderWindow(std::shared_ptr<PageObjectWithWindow> display)`.
     * assert the identity of test and reference images: `assertScreenShotsIdentity()`.
-    * both take a screenshot of the main render window and assert its identity to the relative reference image (which can be used if one is not interested in secondary windows):
+    * both take a screenshot of the main render window and assert its identity to the reference image (which can be used if one is not interested in secondary windows):
     `assertMainWindowIdentity()`.
     * set the position of the camera and its sight vector: `setCamPose(Ogre::Vector3 pose)` and `setCamLookAt(Ogre::Vector3 look_at)`.

 - A custom RViz configuration is loaded right after the application starts.
-It correspond to an empty scene, with the help panel hidden.
+It corresponds to an empty scene, with the help panel hidden.

 - In writing the test it is important to take care that the display property that one wants to